TomChanussot/JwtTokenAngular/README.md

 # AngularJwt

-This project is an example for using JWT token as an access token and also managing refresh token.
+Angular front end project for authentication with JWT access token.
+It also manage JWT refresh token in HttpOnly cookie.